Understanding Society: A Pathway to Further Study

 How to apply

-The Understanding Society application form (Office document, 1,985kB) and Understanding Society application pack (PDF, 517kB) contain all the information you need in order to apply, and the application form.
-Complete and sign the form, and post it back to the address printed at the end or send it to us by email to email@example.com.
+The Understanding Society application pack (Office document, 1,953kB) contains all the information you need in order to apply.
+Please complete and sign the application form and email it back to email@example.com.
+Alternatively, you can post this application to the address printed at the end of the application.

-If you have any questions about the contents of the pack or about applying, please get in touch with us on the same email address.
+If you have any questions about the contents of the pack or about applying, please get in touch with us using the same email address.

 There may be various routes into further study beyond this course and we will offer advice and support on the options.
 Two options at Bristol University may be especially relevant: